Gilbert McCurdy, LCSW, SEP

 • Using alcohol, substances, or other behaviors to cope

-• Feeling overwhelmed despite trying self-help strategies
+• Feeling overwhelmed despite trying to manage it on your own

-In my practice, I use body-based approaches alongside traditional therapy:
+I use body-based approaches alongside traditional therapy:

 Learn more: Internal Family Systems (IFS)